mxriverlynn/rabbus/readme.md

 ## NoBatch: Ack / Nack Individual Messages

-Wascally's default behavior is to batch process `ack` and `nack` calls on messages.
+rabbot's default behavior is to batch process `ack` and `nack` calls on messages.
 This can lead to an improvement of up to 400% throughput in processing small things.
 In scenarios where there are very long running processes that leave a message unacknowledged for extended periods, though, this can be troublesome.

-To prevent issues with batching ack / nack calls, Wascally and Rabbus provide a `noBatch` option for Queue definitions.
+To prevent issues with batching ack / nack calls, rabbot and Rabbus provide a `noBatch` option for Queue definitions.

 ```js